 - Prevents osteoporosis (thinning of bone tissue and density) since it is a weight-bearing exercise

-- Enhances your mood and reduces depression, especially if you walk in a scenic place filled with greenery, such as the park.
+- Enhances your mood and reduces depression, especially if you walk in a scenic place filled with greenery, such as the park.- Keeps you active, and therefore prevents you from gaining weight when you get older

 - Helps prevent peripheral artery disease, an illness that impairs blood flow in the legs